zbaran4240/CS-499/README.md

 The chosen improved artifacts will help to establish a quality of work by addressing their limitations or iconsistencies as well as mitigating their security vulnerabilities.
 This ePortfolio will reflect my strong motivation, organization, and accomplishments towards the Computer Science degree.

+## Course Outcomes
+In this ePortfolio I will demonstrate the following course outcomes:
+* Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision making in the field of computer science
+* Design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choice
+* Demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals
+* Develop a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources

 ## Self-Reflections
 ### [Journal: Self-Introduction](https://github.com/zbaran4240/CS-499/blob/main/Baran_CS499ModuleOneAssignmentTemplate.docx)
 In this journal is an informative self-introduction to my personal experiences as I progressed through the computer science degree at Southern New Hampshire University.
 It reflects my personal opinions and viewpoints in regards to computer scince concepts and materials.